 This Field Day will be held at the farm of Mrs. Merle Wood and her son, Mr. Lance Wood.
 Establishing and maintaining a healthy Purple Martin colony can be difficult; see the most effective techniques and equipment available for successful martin attraction and management, and learn how to increase the size of an existing colony.
 The Wood family has expanded their colony from four pairs of Purple Martins in 1992 to more than 140 nesting pairs!

-The 11:00am lecture by featured speaker Mr. Lance Wood and other speakers will cover these topics:
+The 11:00am program by Mr. Lance Wood and other speakers will cover these topics:

 - How to establish and increase a colony of Purple Martins